-Personal privacy in the global village is a topic of major concern for all of us.
+Personal privacy protection in the global village is a topic of major concern for all of us.
 With current Internet technology, personal data that was once relatively inaccessible may now be only a few keystrokes away.

 With just your name and address, virtually anyone who wants to can find out the names and ages of your spouse and children, what kind of car you drive, the value of your home, what organizations you belong to, where you invest your money, etc. Still others can gain access to your employment, medical, prescription and credit histories.
 In short, personal privacy as it relates to information about you is quickly vanishing.